Julie Nagam

 Dr. Julie Nagam is a scholar, artist, and curator based in Winnipeg, Canada.

 Education

 Nagam has a BA (Honours) in Women Studies and Art History and an MA in Native Studies from the University of Manitoba.
-She then pursued a PhD in Social and Political Thought from York University.
+She received a PhD in Social and Political Thought from York University.
 Her thesis “Alternative Cartographies: Grafting a New Route for Indigenous Stories of Place” was published in 2011.